eLearning and BYOD

 Digital technologies will be used at Mairehau High School to:

-Ensure personalised learning for all ākonga by providing flexibility and choice that meets individual learning needs
+Ensure personalised learning for all ākonga (students) by providing flexibility and choice that meets individual learning needs

 Encourage ākonga to be creators and innovators in the 21st century through effective use of digital tools